sgongar/Herschel-PACS-Toolbox-Red-Leak/pipeline_scripts/README.md

 #### Final pipeline scripts
 These scripts are the final versions for pipeline process.

+Are locate at:

+`~/.hcss.d/repository/modules/hcss/pacs_spg_pipeline/<HIPE.VERSION>/herschel/pacs/spg/pipeline/ipipe/spec/`
 ##### L05_Frames.py
  - No changes were applied to this pipeline section.

 ##### L1_ChopNod.py
 - Calibration schema was changed to TBN to RSRF calibration.
-Old one.
+The following lines are erase.
 ```python
 # calculate the differential signal of each on-off pair for each chopper cycle
 slicedFrames = specDiffChop(slicedFrames, scical = "sci", keepall = False, normalize=True)
 ```
-New one.
+- The old lines are replaced for these new ones.
 ```python
 csResponseAndDark = specDiffCs(calBlock, calTree=calTree)
 #